 University of Maryland History Home

-Welcome to the Department of History at the University of Maryland.
+Welcome to the Department of History at the University of Maryland

-The history department at UMD embraces the diversity of the human past with a global vision and a variety of methods of inquiry.
-Our fifty faculty form a community of accomplished scholars whose specialties examine cultures across the Americas, Asia, the Middle East, Africa and Europe and whose chronologies stretch from antiquity to the late modern.
-Maryland’s professors also explore the history of the natural sciences, the environment and the economy.
+The Department of History at the University of Maryland embraces the diversity of the human past with a global vision and a variety of methods of inquiry.
+Our fifty faculty form a community of accomplished scholars whose specialties examine cultures across the Americas, Asia, the Middle East, Africa, and Europe, and whose chronologies stretch from antiquity to the late modern.
+Maryland’s professors also explore the history of the natural sciences, the environment, and the economy.
 Both our undergraduate and graduate students consequently benefit from a curriculum enriched by the many questions our faculty pose of the past.

-Interested in our undergraduate programs?
+Interested in History undergraduate programs?

-In addition to a B.A. in history, the department offers a B.A. in Central European, Russian and Eurasian Studies, a History Minor, Middle East Studies Minor, an East Asian Studies Certificate and an Immigration and Migration Studies Transcript Notation.
-Get information on advising, major requirements and more through the links below.
+In addition to a BA in History, the Department of History at the University of Maryland offers a History Minor; Middle East Studies Minor; East Asian Studies Certificate; and Immigration and Migration Studies Transcript Notation.
+Get information on advising, major requirements, and more through the links below.

 Graduate Studies in History at UMD